Fats and oils are neutral compounds made up of:

 - ... all of which contribute to acute inflammation!

-The Omega 3 fatty acid EPA on the other hand is metabolized into
+The Omega 3 fatty acid EPA In contrast, it is metabolized in

 - Prostaglandins 3 series